-Between 2006 and 2008 KBC was contracted to undertake a series of projects on behalf of the local Area Health Service (GWAHS) and OATSIH to explore the health-related findings emanating from the COAG Trial in the Murdi Paaki region of western NSW.
-As part of this work, we identified the priority areas for a health response in the region and then went on to develop up frameworks for intervention in 3 key areas:
+Between 2006 and 2008 KBC were contracted to undertake a series of projects on behalf of the Greater Western Area Health Service (GWAHS) and Office of Aboriginal and Torres Strait Islander Health (ATSIH).
+The project explored the health-related findings emanating from the COAG Trial in the Murdi Paaki region of western NSW.
+The result of the work was the identification of the priority areas for a health response in the region and the subsequent development of frameworks for intervention in 3 key areas:

 - Social and emotional wellbeing, mental health and drug and alcohol (including the development of a model for a COAG-funded drug and alcohol service)

 - Chronic disease across the lifecourse

 2. Development and Implementation of the Murdi Paaki Drug and Alcohol Network

 As a result of the Murdi Paaki Health Project, KBC were contracted to work with the Centre for Rural and Remote Mental Health, University of Newcastle, to implement the Indigenous drug and alcohol service for the Murdi Paaki region using the framework developed during the initial work in the region.
 The service remains operational.